dwen168/ImageClassification_FaceExp/README.md

 6. tune the model by adjusting the learning rate, removing the dirty data etc
 7. export the model
 8. publish to web app

+Added: due to the limited the sample data, face recognition works well on the training set, but would be difficult to distinguish the slightly differences between the face expression.

+-- change to pet classification